QML-Group/qbench/benchmarks/quapa/README.md

 ## OpenQL random generator

 The OpenQL random generator script can generate random circuits based on a distribution (CSV), qubit count, and gate count.
 Random generated circuits are directly forwarded to OpenQL and compiled.
 The QBT library is required to run this script.

+## OpenQL randomized benchmarking

+The OpenQL randomized benchmarking script generates single qubit randomized benchmarking circuits for one or more qubits in parallel.
+The QBT library is required to run this script.

 ## QASM to OpenQL